Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 User-Generated Courses

-Another unique aspect of the Memrise program that I love is that Memrise gives you access to user-generated courses in addition to their own.
+I also appreciate that Memrise gives you access to user-generated content in addition to their own.
 This gives you exposure to all sorts of different topics that may be of interest to you.

-For example, within Spanish, there are courses that cover Harry Potter, yoga, criminal law, amusement parks, negotiating at car dealerships, and a ton more.
-As mentioned above, you’ll likely never run out of content with Memrise.
+For example, within Spanish, there are units that cover Harry Potter, yoga, criminal law, amusement parks, negotiating at car dealerships, and a ton more.
+As mentioned above, you’ll likely never run out of material.

 Customize The Length Of Lessons

-I know I touched on this above, but I really like that you can customize the length of lessons and learning sessions with Memrise.
-I’ve tested quite a few language programs at this point and Memrise is the first that I’ve seen that gives you this option.
+I know I touched on this above, but I really like that you can customize the length of sessions.
+I’ve tested quite a few language programs at this point, and Memrise is the first that I’ve seen that gives you this option.

 This is great because it means Memrise will likely work for pretty much everyone out there.

-Whether you have all the time in the world and want to learn 100 new words and phrases per day, or you have a full-time job and can only dedicate a few minutes per day to your language learning journey, it’s just nice that Memrise offers you that sort of flexibility.
+Whether you have all the time in the world and want to absorb 100 new words and phrases per day, or you have a full-time job and can only dedicate a few minutes per day to your language learning journey, the flexibility is just nice.

 Memrise Encourages Users to Engage

-I like that Memrise tries to gamify the language learning experience.
-As you complete lessons, you earn points, which allow you to compare your progress and performance against other Memrise users.
+I also like the gamified user experience.
+As you complete lessons, you earn points, which allow you to compare your progress and performance against other users.

-There’s also an entire statistics section, where you can dig in to your streaks, which days you’re learning the most, and even which times of day you learn the best.
+There’s also an entire statistics section, where you can dig in to your streaks, which days you’re learning the most, and even which times of day you focus best.
 It’s a pretty cool data set, and Memrise gives you a ton of detail and insight.

-However, beyond all the stats and points, I also appreciate that Memrise really tries to build a community among its users.
+However, beyond all the stats and points, I also really like the user community.
 You can build your own courses, take courses that others have created, follow specific users to track what they’re up to, and create study groups with your friends.

 What We Don’t Like About Memrise